Configuration Reference¶

 SASE_PYTEST_WORKERS |

-Override the xdist worker count used by just test, just test-slow, and just test-cov. |
+Override the xdist worker count used by just test, just test-slow, just test-visual, and just test-cov. |

 SASE_JUST_INVOCATION_DIR |